Filing a Lawsuit in Colombia

 2. Report the Theft to the Police:

-3. Criminal Complaint and Investigation:
+3. Criminal Complaint and Prosecutor's Investigation:

 If the police investigation yields sufficient evidence, the prosecutor's office (Fiscalía General de la Nación) may take over the case and file criminal charges against the alleged thief.
+The prosecutor will investigate further and may interview you and any witnesses to build a case against the suspect.

 4. Legal Representation: